 I don’t travel well.
 I usually schlep a carry-on, hat, cellphone, ticket, passport, pen, and book with me wherever I go and whichever form of transportation I take.
-Add a cappuccino, and movement becomes cumbersome.
+Add a cappuccino, and I start juggling like a Chinese acrobat.
 I have to think strategically, especially when trying to avoid setting anything on the floor in the Men’s Room.
 By the time I get to my destination, I am exhausted.

 That’s what happened this Thanksgiving holiday.
 The return trip on New Jersey Transit from out of town involved one mishap after another.
 The train was so packed that people stood in the aisle.
 The man next to me listened to Spanish commercials on his cellphone (I think he was deaf), and a woman across the aisle called all of her relatives and spoke to them in Dominican Spanish, which has no breaks in it whatsoever.
 If I didn’t know any better, I’d assume all Dominicans were pearl divers.

 Then there was the young couple in the seat in front of me doing things to each other that I dared not watch but, of course, watched.
 I leave the details to your imagination.
 When we pulled into Penn Station at 34th Street, I waited for the herd of people to mount the stairs before getting out and heading for the subway.
 Once in, I sought the 1 train uptown to Columbus Circle at 59th Street.
 My plan was to get off there and walk to Fordham University at Lincoln Center, where I would take the inter-campus shuttle to the Bronx.